gpetho/preverb/Grashchenkov.md

 In an evaluation situation, therefore, the subject of evaluation, who performs the comparison of the situation defined by the adjective with some standard, is always implicitly present.
 The logical subject of evaluation corresponds to the semantic role of the experiencer.
 In Russian, the main means of surface expression of the experiencer is the genitive group with the preposition _dlya_ 'for', cf. EVALUATIVE adjectives below:

-(436) (From the works of A. and B. Strugatsky)
+(436) (From the works of A. and B. Strugatsky)<br/>
-Yemu kazalos' nechestnym vvyazyvat'sya v spor, beznadezhnyy dlya protivnika. him-DAT seemed dishonest-N.SG get.involved-INF in dispute-ACC, hopeless-M.SG for opponent-GEN.
+Yemu kazalos' nechestnym vvyazyvat'sya v spor, beznadezhnyy dlya protivnika.<br/>
+him-DAT seemed dishonest-N.SG get.involved-INF in dispute-ACC, hopeless-M.SG for opponent-GEN.<br/>
 'It seemed dishonest to him to get involved in a dispute hopeless for the opponent.'

-Govorun byl v beshenstve i, kak vsegda, nakhodyas' v vozbuzhdennom sostoyanii, ispuska_l sil'nyy, nepriyatnyy dlya nepyushchego Fedora zapakh dorogogo kon'yaka «Kurvua'z'ye».
+Govorun byl v beshenstve i, kak vsegda, nakhodyas' v vozbuzhdennom sostoyanii, ispuska_l sil'nyy, nepriyatnyy dlya nepyushchego Fedora zapakh dorogogo kon'yaka «Kurvua'z'ye».<br/>
-Govorun-NOM was in rage-LOC and, as always, being-ADV in excited-LOC state-LOC, emitted strong-ACC, unpleasant-ACC for non-drinker-GEN Fyodor-GEN smell-ACC expensive-GEN cognac-GEN «Courvoisier».
+Govorun-NOM was in rage-LOC and, as always, being-ADV in excited-LOC state-LOC, emitted strong-ACC, unpleasant-ACC for non-drinker-GEN Fyodor-GEN smell-ACC expensive-GEN cognac-GEN «Courvoisier».<br/>
 'Govorun was enraged and, as always, being in an agitated state, emitted a strong, unpleasant smell of expensive Courvoisier cognac for the non-drinking Fyodor.'

-Kak budto kazhdyy raz, kogda on ukhodit v reys, na Zemle ostayetsya kakoye-to neobychayno vazhnoye delo, samoye vazhnoye dlya lyudey… as if every time, when he goes on trip-ACC, on Earth remains some-N.SG extremely important-N.SG affair-NOM, most important-N.SG for people-GEN…
+Kak budto kazhdyy raz, kogda on ukhodit v reys, na Zemle ostayetsya kakoye-to neobychayno vazhnoye delo, samoye vazhnoye dlya lyudey…<br/>
+as if every time, when he goes on trip-ACC, on Earth remains some-N.SG extremely important-N.SG affair-NOM, most important-N.SG for people-GEN…<br/>
 'As if every time he goes on a trip, some extraordinarily important matter remains on Earth, the most important for people…'

 Alongside the experiencer itself, such a marking can be obtained by a noun phrase with which it is linked by a possessive (and some ontological) relationship:

-(437) (From the works of A. and B. Strugatsky)
+(437) (From the works of A. and B. Strugatsky)<br/>
-… prosten'kiye pesennyye melodii, ochen' milyye, vpolne priyemlemyye dlya slukha zemlyan… … simple-PL.NOM song-PL.NOM melodies-NOM, very nice-PL.NOM, quite acceptable-PL.NOM for hearing-GEN earthlings-GEN… '…simple song melodies, very nice, quite acceptable to the ear of earthlings…' Ona ispustila protyazhnyy, nepriyatnyy dlya slukha vizg i polosnula Kharona nogtyami po fizionomii. she emitted prolonged-ACC, unpleasant-ACC for hearing-GEN screech-ACC and slashed Charon-ACC nails-INSTR on face-DAT.
+… prosten'kiye pesennyye melodii, ochen' milyye, vpolne priyemlemyye dlya slukha zemlyan…<br/>
+… simple-PL.NOM song-PL.NOM melodies-NOM, very nice-PL.NOM, quite acceptable-PL.NOM for hearing-GEN earthlings-GEN…<br/>
+'…simple song melodies, very nice, quite acceptable to the ear of earthlings…'

+Ona ispustila protyazhnyy, nepriyatnyy dlya slukha vizg i polosnula Kharona nogtyami po fizionomii.<br/>
+she emitted prolonged-ACC, unpleasant-ACC for hearing-GEN screech-ACC and slashed Charon-ACC nails-INSTR on face-DAT.<br/>
 'She let out a prolonged, unpleasant screech and slashed Charon's face with her nails.'

-Vse malo-mal'ski godnyye dlya obitaniya tochki my obsledovali. all little-NEG-NEG suitable-PL.ACC for habitation-GEN points-ACC we surveyed.
+Vse malo-mal'ski godnyye dlya obitaniya tochki my obsledovali.<br/>
+all little-NEG-NEG suitable-PL.ACC for habitation-GEN points-ACC we surveyed.<br/>
 'We surveyed all points, however suitable for habitation.'

 Here, obviously, a metonymic transfer takes place: 'suitable for X' = 'suitable for X's habitation', etc.; similar observations are made in all cases where this participant is permissible.

 In addition to EVALUATIVE adjectives, the subject of evaluation / experiencer can be used with adjectives of other classes related to the mental operation of evaluation, for example, TEMPORAL, IDENTITY, TYPICALITY, etc.

-(438) (Internet)
+(438) (Internet)<br/>
-Kak pravil'no perevesti akvariumnykh ryb v novuyu dlya nikh vodu? how correctly transfer-INF aquarium-GEN fish-GEN into new-ACC for them-GEN water-ACC?
+Kak pravil'no perevesti akvariumnykh ryb v novuyu dlya nikh vodu?<br/>
+how correctly transfer-INF aquarium-GEN fish-GEN into new-ACC for them-GEN water-ACC?<br/>
 'How to correctly transfer aquarium fish into new water for them?'

-Ukazat' imya rabochey gruppy, identichnoye dlya vsekh ustroystv v seti. indicate-INF name-ACC working-GEN group-GEN, identical-N.SG for all devices-GEN in network-LOC.
+Ukazat' imya rabochey gruppy, identichnoye dlya vsekh ustroystv v seti.<br/>
+indicate-INF name-ACC working-GEN group-GEN, identical-N.SG for all devices-GEN in network-LOC.<br/>
-'Specify the workgroup name, identical for all devices on the network.'
+'Specify the workgroup name, identical for all devices on the network.'<br/>
 And how melodiously the most ordinary tomato sounds to us in its native language!

 Finally, a participant with a role superficially similar to an experiencer, but closer to a benefactive, is present in all adjectives of the BENEFACTIVE class:

-(439) (From the works of A. and B. Strugatsky)
+(439) (From the works of A. and B. Strugatsky)<br/>
-Cherez davleniye, opasnoye dlya psikhiki i dazhe dlya samoy zhizni.
+Cherez davleniye, opasnoye dlya psikhiki i dazhe dlya samoy zhizni.<br/>
 'Through pressure dangerous to the psyche and even to life itself.'

-Ukazannyy № 819360 yest' skrytyy kommunist i bezuslovno, vrednyy dlya poryadka chelovek.
+Ukazannyy № 819360 yest' skrytyy kommunist i bezuslovno, vrednyy dlya poryadka chelovek.<br/>
-'The specified No. 819360 is a hidden communist and, undoubtedly, a person harmful to order.'
+'The specified No. 819360 is a hidden communist and, undoubtedly, a person harmful to order.'<br/>

-… v yego vremennom zhilishche ya ne naydu nichego dlya sebya poleznogo.
+… v yego vremennom zhilishche ya ne naydu nichego dlya sebya poleznogo.<br/>
 '…in his temporary dwelling, I will find nothing useful for myself.'

 An alternative way of encoding the subject of evaluation / experiencer / benefactive is a noun phrase in the dative case:

-(440) (Internet)
+(440) (Internet)<br/>
-Odnako sushchestvuyut i kuda boleye ranimyye lyudi, kotorym vazhen bukval'no kazhdyy aspekt obshcheniya s vami.
+Odnako sushchestvuyut i kuda boleye ranimyye lyudi, kotorym vazhen bukval'no kazhdyy aspekt obshcheniya s vami.<br/>
 'However, there are much more vulnerable people, for whom literally every aspect of communication with you is important.'

-S samoy lechebnoy smes'yu, ne soderzhashchuyu opasnyy nam fenilalanin… 'With the very medicinal mixture that does not contain phenylalanine, which is dangerous for us…' Slishkom kaloriynaya pishcha vredna ne tol'ko detyam… 'Too caloric food is harmful not only to children…' Komu polezny proroshchennyye semena?
-Vsem!
+S samoy lechebnoy smes'yu, ne soderzhashchuyu opasnyy nam fenilalanin…<br/>
+'With the very medicinal mixture that does not contain phenylalanine, which is dangerous for us…'

+Slishkom kaloriynaya pishcha vredna ne tol'ko detyam…<br/>
+'Too caloric food is harmful not only to children…'

+Komu polezny proroshchennyye semena?
+Vsem!<br/>
 'For whom are sprouted seeds useful?
 For everyone!'

 In some cases, dative encoding seems to be the only possible option.
 This is how, for example, the FAMILIARITY class of adjectives behaves (cf.: ?? _izvestnyy_ / ?? _znakomyy dlya kogo-libo_ '?? known / ?? familiar for someone'):

-(441) (Internet)
+(441) (Internet)<br/>
-20 otkrytok o tom, kak poyavilis' izvestnyye vsem slova.
+20 otkrytok o tom, kak poyavilis' izvestnyye vsem slova.<br/>
 '20 postcards about how words known to everyone appeared.'

-… raznotsvetnyye mozaichnyye risunki perepletayutsya v prichudlivyye uzory, khorosho znakomyye vsem lyubitelyam iskusstva.
+… raznotsvetnyye mozaichnyye risunki perepletayutsya v prichudlivyye uzory, khorosho znakomyye vsem lyubitelyam iskusstva.<br/>
 '…multicolored mosaic patterns intertwine into whimsical designs, well known to all art lovers.'

 **Sentential Complements.** A distinct type of participant, regularly found across different classes of Russian adjectives, consists of sentential complements, which receive various markings.
 Let's briefly describe the main models of sentential government for adjectives in Russian.

 Firstly, it should be noted that the so-called tough-movement (see section 3.1.3 below) is absent in Russian in the form it takes in English:

 (442) a.
-Obmanut' Petyu (nam) legko / trudno. to deceive Petya (for us) easy / difficult
+Obmanut' Petyu (nam) legko / trudno.<br/>
+   to deceive Petya (for us) easy / difficult<br/>
    'It is easy / difficult (for us) to deceive Petya.'

-b. * Petya legkiy / trudnyy (chtoby) obmanut'.
+b. * Petya legkiy / trudnyy (chtoby) obmanut'.<br/>
-   Petya easy / difficult (in order to) deceive '*Petya is easy / difficult (in order) to deceive.'
+   Petya easy / difficult (in order to) deceive<br/>
+   '*Petya is easy / difficult (in order) to deceive.'

 Furthermore, Russian adjectives often attach finite clauses with the conjunction _chto_ 'that'.
 In this case, a dative experiencer can be explicitly expressed:

-(443) (Nam) Izvestno / stranno / zabavno, chto Petya postupil v aspiranturu.
+(443) (Nam) Izvestno / stranno / zabavno, chto Petya postupil v aspiranturu.<br/>
-   (to us) known / strange / amusing that Petya entered into graduate.school '(To us) It is known / strange / amusing that Petya entered graduate school.'
+   (to us) known / strange / amusing that Petya entered into graduate.school<br/>
+   '(To us) It is known / strange / amusing that Petya entered graduate school.'

 For some adjectives, the dative experiencer is inadmissible:

-(444) (*Nam) Vozmozhno / primechatel'no / glupo / udachno, chto Petya postupil v aspiranturu.
+(444) (*Nam) Vozmozhno / primechatel'no / glupo / udachno, chto Petya postupil v aspiranturu.<br/>
-   (*to us) possible / remarkable / stupid / lucky that Petya entered into graduate.school '(*To us) It is possible / remarkable / stupid / lucky that Petya entered graduate school.'
+   (*to us) possible / remarkable / stupid / lucky that Petya entered into graduate.school<br/>
+   '(*To us) It is possible / remarkable / stupid / lucky that Petya entered graduate school.'

 A number of adjectives allow an infinitive sentential complement whose subject is coreferential with an expressed or implicit dative experiencer:

-(445) (Nam) Stranno / zabavno / opasno / polezno spat' dnem na solntse.
+(445) (Nam) Stranno / zabavno / opasno / polezno spat' dnem na solntse.<br/>
-   (to us) strange / amusing / dangerous / useful to.sleep day at sun
+   (to us) strange / amusing / dangerous / useful to.sleep day at sun<br/>
    '(To us) It is strange / amusing / dangerous / useful to sleep in the sun during the day.'

 There are also lexemes similar to non-ergative Italian adjectives (see section 3.1.3 below), which, however, do not allow an ergative variant in Russian:

 (446) a.
-My uvereny / soglasny / gordy / schastlivy, chto Petya postupil v aspiranturu. we sure / agree / proud / happy that Petya entered into graduate.school 'We are sure / agree / proud / happy that Petya entered graduate school.'
+My uvereny / soglasny / gordy / schastlivy, chto Petya postupil v aspiranturu.<br/>
+   we sure / agree / proud / happy that Petya entered into graduate.school<br/>
+   'We are sure / agree / proud / happy that Petya entered graduate school.'

-b. * Chto Petya postupil v aspiranturu, uvereno / soglasno / gordo / schastlivo. that Petya entered into graduate.school sure / agreeable / proud / happy
+b. * Chto Petya postupil v aspiranturu, uvereno / soglasno / gordo / schastlivo.<br/>
+   that Petya entered into graduate.school sure / agreeable / proud / happy<br/>
    '*That Petya entered graduate school is sure / agreeable / proud / happy.'

 A separate class of Russian adjectives resembles English mental adjectives.
 Such adjectives express the mental subject as a nominative subject, while attaching an infinitive sentential actant preceded by _chtoby_ 'in order to'.
 Like their English counterparts, such adjectives can be used in an impersonal construction with an infinitive:

 (447) a.
-Petya (dostatochno) predusmotritelen / umen / glup / prozorliv, chtoby postupit' v aspiranturu.
+Petya (dostatochno) predusmotritelen / umen / glup / prozorliv, chtoby postupit' v aspiranturu.<br/>
-   Petya (enough) prudent / clever / stupid / perceptive in.order.to enter into graduate.school
+   Petya (enough) prudent / clever / stupid / perceptive in.order.to enter into graduate.school<br/>
    'Petya is (smart) enough / clever / stupid / perceptive to enter graduate school.'

 b.
-Postupit' v aspiranturu - (eto) predusmotritel'no / umno / glupo / prozorlivo.
+Postupit' v aspiranturu - (eto) predusmotritel'no / umno / glupo / prozorlivo.<br/>
-   to.enter into graduate.school - (this is) prudent / clever / stupid / perceptive
+   to.enter into graduate.school - (this is) prudent / clever / stupid / perceptive<br/>
    'To enter graduate school - (this is) prudent / clever / stupid / perceptive.'

 Finally, there is a class of modal adjectives that attach a desiderative infinitive with _chtoby_ and an optional experiencer:

-(448) (Nam) Nuzhno / vozmozhno / neobkhodimo / khorosho, chtoby Petya postupil v aspiranturu.
+(448) (Nam) Nuzhno / vozmozhno / neobkhodimo / khorosho, chtoby Petya postupil v aspiranturu.<br/>
-   (to us) necessary / possible / imperative / good that Petya entered into graduate.school '(To us) It is necessary / possible / imperative / good that Petya enter graduate school.'
+   (to us) necessary / possible / imperative / good that Petya entered into graduate.school<br/>
+   '(To us) It is necessary / possible / imperative / good that Petya enter graduate school.'

 This list does not exhaust the models of government for Russian adjectives with sentential complements.
 Be that as it may, it is quite problematic to identify a class of adjectives with external and internal participants based on Russian material.

 **Target Standard.** The hyper-role of benefactive has another interesting feature, which manifests in semantic classes that do not possess the ability to govern.
 Thus, for adjectives of the SIZE, PHYSICAL PROPERTIES, and CHARACTER TRAITS AND HUMAN STATES classes, which usually do not have syntactic participants, such participants appear when an intensifier (_slishkom_ 'too', _ochen'_ 'very', _ves'ma_ 'quite', etc.) is used with them – we will define such uses as a target standard:

-(449) ?? vkhod, uzkiy dlya kolyaski
+(449) ?? vkhod, uzkiy dlya kolyaski<br/>
-   entrance, narrow for stroller
+   entrance, narrow for stroller<br/>
    '?? an entrance narrow for a stroller'

-?? vysokaya dlya rebenka temperatura high for child temperature
+?? vysokaya dlya rebenka temperatura<br/>
+   high for child temperature<br/>
    '?? a high temperature for a child'

-?? voda v vanne goryachaya dlya malysha water in bath hot for baby
+?? voda v vanne goryachaya dlya malysha<br/>
+   water in bath hot for baby<br/>
    '?? bath water hot for the baby'

-?? umnyy dlya starsheklassnika yunosha smart for high.schooler youth
+?? umnyy dlya starsheklassnika yunosha<br/>
+   smart for high.schooler youth<br/>
    '?? a smart youth for a high school student'

-(450) (Internet)
+(450) (Internet)<br/>
-Vkhod v zavedeniye slishkom uzkiy dlya kolyaski.
+Vkhod v zavedeniye slishkom uzkiy dlya kolyaski.<br/>
 'The entrance to the establishment is too narrow for a stroller.'

-Vyzvat' skoruyu, eto ochen' vysokaya dlya rebenka temperatura… 'Call an ambulance, this is a very high temperature for a child…' Slyshala (ot vrachey), chto yesli vodichka v vannoy chereschur goryachaya dlya malysha… 'I heard (from doctors) that if the water in the bath is too hot for the baby…' Ochen' umnyy dlya starsheklassnika Kendzi Koyso pytayetsya ustranit' vyzvannuyu yego prosveshchennoy glupost'yu problemu v global'noy seti.
+Vyzvat' skoruyu, eto ochen' vysokaya dlya rebenka temperatura…<br/>
+'Call an ambulance, this is a very high temperature for a child…'

+Slyshala (ot vrachey), chto yesli vodichka v vannoy chereschur goryachaya dlya malysha…<br/>
+'I heard (from doctors) that if the water in the bath is too hot for the baby…'

+Ochen' umnyy dlya starsheklassnika Kendzi Koyso pytayetsya ustranit' vyzvannuyu yego prosveshchennoy glupost'yu problemu v global'noy seti.<br/>
 'Kenji Koisho, very smart for a high school student, is trying to eliminate a problem in the global network caused by his enlightened stupidity.'

 Another context in which a missing or marginal role, for example in attributive uses, becomes (more) grammatical, is predicative use in the short form (Arutyunova 1988: 240):

-(451) (Internet)
+(451) (Internet)<br/>
-Dver' ostorozhno priotkrylas', i likhoradochno-blednyy mag yele protisnulsya v otkryvshiysya proyem, slovno tot byl uzok dlya nego.
+Dver' ostorozhno priotkrylas', i likhoradochno-blednyy mag yele protisnulsya v otkryvshiysya proyem, slovno tot byl uzok dlya nego.<br/>
 'The door cautiously opened ajar, and the feverishly pale mage barely squeezed through the opening, as if it was too narrow for him.'

-Eta temperatura vysoka dlya stabil'nogo soyedineniya otsinkovannykh staley bez povrezhdeniya pokrytiya.
+Eta temperatura vysoka dlya stabil'nogo soyedineniya otsinkovannykh staley bez povrezhdeniya pokrytiya.<br/>
 'This temperature is too high for stable joining of galvanized steels without damaging the coating.'

-Tak zhe vozmutilas' i svekrov', chto voda goryacha dlya malysha… 'The mother-in-law also got indignant that the water was too hot for the baby…' Chetyrekh"yadernyy protsessor M8s Kodi Xbmc Amlogic S812 umen dlya Android.
+Tak zhe vozmutilas' i svekrov', chto voda goryacha dlya malysha…<br/>
+'The mother-in-law also got indignant that the water was too hot for the baby…'

+Chetyrekh"yadernyy protsessor M8s Kodi Xbmc Amlogic S812 umen dlya Android.<br/>
 'The quad-core processor M8s Kodi Xbmc Amlogic S812 is smart for Android.'

 The target standard is introduced with an intensifier and specifies the typical degree of manifestation of the property for the given adjective.

 The influence of intensifiers on the properties of adjectival dependents has been well-studied for English, see (Nissenbaum, Schwarz 2011) and references therein.
 The first to make such an observation for English was R. Jackendoff, see (Jackendoff 1972), but he, like subsequent researchers of English adjectives, spoke more about the dependence of the (properties of) target participants (infinitives) on the presence of intensifiers:

-(452) English (Jackendoff 1972: 227)
+(452) English (Jackendoff 1972: 227)<br/>
 a.
-The mattress is thin.
+The mattress is thin.<br/>
-b. * The mattress is thin to sleep on.
+b. * The mattress is thin to sleep on.<br/>
 c.
 The mattress is too thin to sleep on.

-(453) English (Jackendoff 1972: 227)
+(453) English (Jackendoff 1972: 227)<br/>
 a.
-The football is soft.
+The football is soft.<br/>
-b. * The football is soft to kick.
+b. * The football is soft to kick.<br/>
 c.
 The football is soft enough to kick.

 As can be seen from the Russian translations, the same dependence of target infinitives on intensifiers is observed in Russian as well.